Fangolinn/prime-numbers-generator/README.md

 Both frontend and backend have their own Dockerfiles for building them.

 ## Possible improvements
-- Frontend can only call backend on localhost, this would not allow for actual deployment.
+- Frontend can only call backend on localhost (it's hardcoded), this would not allow for actual deployment.
-- Spring Boot for Java 11 is out-of-support (open-source, enterprise is still going).
+- Spring Boot for Java 11 is out-of-support (open-source, Enterprise is still going).
 I could try out other frameworks.
 - Spring Boot also allows for serving static files from /static directory, so the React frontend could be unnecessary by writing a simple html+javascript file.
 Although in a bigger app this would make more complicated UIs harder to write.

 ## Assignment requirements